 - There are almost 2.4 billion brand-related conversations every day in the United States alone.
 So imagine if you were a global company.
 The average consumers mention specific brand names almost 60 times a week.

 - 82% of consumers seek referrals from peers before making a purchase.
-And 78% of consumers are influenced by social media when making a purchasing decision.
+Additionally, 78% of consumers are influenced by social media when making a purchasing decision.

 - 83% of consumers trust digital word-of-mouth more than content produced directly by advertisers.
-This is due to the increase in usage in social media and the number of channels and options.
+This is due to the increase in usage of social media and the number of channels and options.
 There are influencers on every channel.
-These people help startups broaden their reach, connect your audience with their brand, and provide the social proof that customers need to trust the brand.
+These people help startups broaden their reach.
+They can also connect your audience with your brand, and provide the social proof that customers need to trust the brand.

 - Instagram has the biggest buzz in the earned media world and the channel generates over 95 million posts per day.

 - 63% of adults actively talk about products and services online and 81% read what other people post about the products.
 These stats provide good evidence as to why marketers use this form of marketing.

 - 25-40% of all traffic and lead generation comes from earned media.

 From these statistics alone, it is clear that media outreach has played a major role in PR effectiveness.
 In fact, more and more existing companies are implementing it to reach a larger audience.
 For this reason, when building a startup, it is important to establish media outreach strategies from the beginning.

 Media outreach and public relations now go hand-in-hand for any startups that are trying to emerge into their target market.
 This is evident from the statistics provided above.
 There are several reasons why that is the case:

 - You get a better idea of your target audience